|Corda Network trust root||Document history|

 4.4.1 Conduct Constituting Certificate Acceptance

 Failure to object to the certificate or its contents shall constitute acceptance of the certificate.

 4.4.2 Publication of the Certificate by the CA

 As specified in Section 2.1, all CA certificates shall be published in repositories.

-This policy makes no stipulation regarding publication of subscriber certificates.
+This CPS makes no stipulation regarding publication of Subscriber certificates.

 4.4.3 Notification of Certificate Issuance by the CA to Other Entities